alevani/ant_war_simulation/REPORT.md

-### 2.2.4 Pharaoh ants
+### 2.2.4 Pharaoh ants (*Monomorium pharaonis*)

 <img src="https://pestclue.com/wp-content/uploads/2020/03/Pharaoh-ants-1200x675.png" alt="alt text" title="" style="zoom:45%;" />

-Pharaoh ants are infamously known as the largest indoor nuisance pest.
-They have established themselves in the most part of the world which is due to high human migration movement with the exponentially growing access to transports such as boat plane or cars.
-Pharaoh ants will happily established their nest anywhere given a reliable source of heat.
+Pharaoh ants are infamously known as the largest indoor nuisance pest as they have established themselves in the most part of the world due to high human migration movements with the exponentially growing access to transports such as boats, planes or cars.

+ This species of ants will happily established their nest anywhere given a reliable source of heat.

  Pharaoh ant colonies are polygynous, which means they can contain more than a singe queen, the highest number of queens found in a single colony is 200.
 Each of these queen will lay up to a hundred eggs in their lifetime.  [^17] [^16]

 They have a decision making behaviour on which nest they will choose (might want to read more on that).
 It seeks to minimize the time the colony is without a nest while optimizing the nest the colony finally chooses. -> negative It is used in their decision making algorithm for nest migration.

-#### Pheromones [^19] [^17]
+#### 2.2.4.1 Pheromones [^19] [^17]

 Pharaoh ants have three interesting type of pheromones.
 The first one is a long-lasting attractive chemical used to build trail network.
 This trail can remain detectable even if it is unused for several days.